-The memory array is programmed by page, however partial page programming is allowed where any number of Bytes (1 to 2112) can be programmed.
+The memory array is programmed by page, however partial page programming is allowed where any number of Bytes (1 to 2112) or Words (1 to 1056) can be programmed.

-The maximum number of consecutive partial page program operations allowed in the same page is four.
+The maximum number of consecutive partial page program operations allowed in the same page is eight.
 After exceeding this a Block Erase command must be issued before any further program operations can take place in that page.